For every child who needs us, CASA of Travis County envisions a trained volunteer advocate, a safe home and a promising future.

 Become a Volunteer Advocate

-You can support our vision by donating to CASA, becoming a member of our Powerful Voice Society or Visionary Circle, attending or hosting a fundraising event, and more.
+You can support our vision by donating to CASA, becoming a member of one of our giving societies, attending or hosting a fundraising event, and more.
 Check out the many ways you can show your support for children!